johnlemon93/tiki2-uservices/README.md

 Not only the code, you can also find [the document](https://github.com/johnlemon93/tiki2-uservices/wiki) including: requirements, architectures, designs, technologies and some best practices I had learnt.
 If you are also in or going to be in the same journey to become a Back-end developer, then feel free to take a look at my story.

+I hope you enjoy it as an interest of building a simple but end-to-end eCommerce system.

 All feedbacks, comments and especially "stars" are welcome :smiley:!

 # License